-1.9.4 Diskette Drive Controller
+1.7.4 Diskette Drive Controller

-The I/O controller supports a single diskette drive that is compatible with the 82077 diskette drive controller and supports both PC-AT[†] or PS/2 modes.
-For information about the diskette drive capacities and sizes, see Table 63 on page 85.
+The I/O controller supports a single diskette drive that is compatible with the 82077 diskette drive controller and supports both PC-AT[†] and PS/2 modes.

 The I/O controller supports 1.2 MB, 3.5-inch diskette drives, but a special driver is required for this type of drive.